devpopsdotin/k9s-deck/README.md

-# K9s Deployment Lens (v3.5)
+# K9s Deployment Deck

-**K9s Deployment Lens** is a high-performance, cross-platform plugin for [K9s](https://k9scli.io/) written in **Go**.
+**K9s Deployment Deck** is a high-performance, cross-platform plugin for [K9s](https://k9scli.io/) written in **Go**.
 It transforms the standard Deployment view into a powerful dashboard, allowing engineers to visualize the relationship between Deployments, Pods, Helm Releases, Secrets, and ConfigMaps in real-time.

 Built with the [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI framework.